HiLab-git/PyMIC/docs/source/usage.wsl.rst

 .. note::

-   The configuration items vary with different SLL methods.
-Please refer to the API of each built-in SLL method for details of the correspoinding configuration.
+   The configuration items vary with different WSL methods.
+Please refer to the API of each built-in WSL method for details of the correspoinding configuration.

 Built-in WSL Methods
 --------------------